Houzkin/TreeStructures/README.md

 To be documented in the wiki.

 ## Concept
+This library does not aim to be standalone.
+Various useful libraries are already available, so we aim to handle tree structure-related functions while coexisting with other libraries.

 Let's elaborate on the four features mentioned at the beginning.

 ### Rich Extension Methods